 Internetworking connects different networks and LANs through a set of conventions or rules that allow host computers or end systems to communicate with each other.
-Two organizations, the International Standards Organization (ISO) and the Department of Defense (DoD) each developed a conceptual reference model to govern how host computers or end systems communicate with each other.
+Two organizations, the International Organization for Standardization (ISO) and the Department of Defense (DoD) each developed a conceptual reference model to govern how host computers or end systems communicate with each other.

-OSI Reference Model
+1.1.1 OSI Reference Model

-The ISO developed the seven layered Open Systems Interconnect (OSI) Reference Model.
+The ISO developed the seven-layered Open Systems Interconnect (OSI) Reference Model.
 Figure 1-1 illustrates and describes the services provided by each layer of the OSI Reference Model.
 A service is a set of functions offered to a user by a provider.